 Kristin Shauck is a figurative artist living and working in Astoria.
 Her dream-like narratives explore the connection of the physical world to the emotional one.
 Using the art language of color and brushwork, she uses life experiences and references art history and poetry to create layered works that have a physical presence and a powerful personal feel.
 Shauck teaches at Clatsop Community College in Astoria.

 The Edge opens November 9, with an artist reception during Artwalk from 5 to 8pm and closes December 7.
-The AVA Center for the Arts is located at 1000 Duane Street in Astoria and is open Friday and Saturday from 12 to 5pm and also by appointment.
+The AVA Gallery is located at 1000 Duane Street in Astoria and is open Friday and Saturday from 12 to 5pm and also by appointment.
 Astoria Visual Arts is a 501(c)3 nonprofit that works to enhance, strengthen and promote the arts in Greater Astoria.